Power Transmission Towers

 Hybrid towers are made of a combination of materials, such as steel and concrete, or steel and wood.
 They aim to optimize the advantages and minimize the disadvantages of each material, depending on the specific needs and conditions of the project.
 Hybrid towers can offer more flexibility, efficiency, and sustainability than conventional towers, but they also pose more challenges in terms of design, fabrication, and installation.
 Hybrid towers can support single or double circuits and are often used in areas with environmental or social constraints.

-Types of transmission towers
+Connections of transmission towers members